iterative/dvc.org/content/docs/start/experiments.md

 ## Defining parameters

-It's pretty common for data science pipelines to include configuration files that defines adjustable parameters to train a model, do pre-processing, etc. DVC provides a mechanism for stages to depend on the values of specific sections of such a config file (YAML or JSON formats are supported).
+It's pretty common for data science pipelines to include configuration files that define adjustable parameters to train a model, do pre-processing, etc. DVC provides a mechanism for stages to depend on the values of specific sections of such a config file (YAML or JSON formats are supported).